AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

 .. warning::

-   The user must ensure no Ada code is present outside of the ESAL, since this can result in a duplicated state, making the program erroneous.
+   The user must ensure no Ada code is present outside of the ESAL, since this might result in several copies of the same unit in the same partition, making the program potentially erroneous.

 .. _Aggregate_Library_Projects: